hellstorm-software/Kult-Rising/readme.md

 22.12.24
 - added "arcade glow" to stone nodes
+- changed stone nodes to drop stone on hit as well as when destroyed

 Fixes<br>
 - <i>fixed a bug that caused stone nodes to turn towards the player</i>